wlowi/TXos/README.txt

 Module order of execution
 =========================

-Calibrate Sticks:
+OK: Calibrate Sticks:
-  Adjust range of all analog channels to +/- 1000
+  Adjust range of all analog channels to +/- 1250

-Calibrate Trim:
+OK: Calibrate Trim:
   Add trim offset to first 4 analog channels ( +/- 250 )

-Switched Channels:
+OK: Switched Channels:
-  Set value of switched channels Ac7,Ac8 from switch state (Range +/- 125%)
+  Set value of switched channels In7,In8 from switch state (Range +/- 125%)

-Analog Switches:
+OK: Analog Switches:
-  Switch controlled by analog input Ac1 - Ac8
+  Switch controlled by analog input In1 - In8

 Channel Rate:
   Adjust range for analog channels Ac1 - Ac6 (Range +/- 125%)

-Assign Inputs:
+OK: Assign Inputs:
   Assign inputs to logical channels
   Ac1 - Thr
   Ac2 - Ail